Only the most brave—or most foolhardy—of adventurers would head out into the wilds without adequate training, skills, and abilities.

 Some smites require concentration to persist an effect (blinding, banishing, etc)—this is unchanged.

-Truth felt his blade catch as it hit the invisible stalker.
+Truth slashed his sword through the air and felt his blade catch against the invisible stalker.

-"Now I've got you!" said the paladin victoriously.
-Divine power poured into his sword, branding the stalker with a glowing, radiant, clearly visible mark.
+"Now I've got you!" grinned the paladin victoriously.
+Divine power poured into his sword, branding the stalker with a glowing, radiant mark.